ehmicky/get-node/README.md

 Download a specific version of Node.js.

-The binary is downloaded from the Node.js website.

 This is cached: if the output directory already has a `node` executable, no download will be performed.